cchayden/xframes-docker/README.md

 Then browse to `localhost:8888` to enter the notebook.

 If you want, you can replace `$PWD/notebooks` and `$PWD/data` with other directories on your machine.
+You must pass an absolute pathname.
-These directories store the notebooks and data that you access through the notebook.
+These directories store the notebooks and data that you access through the jupyter notebook.

 To stop the docker: